brochure design tips

 Another thing is that the chances are that the picture that you are trying to save off of the internet belongs to someone else and legally, you are not allowed to use it.
 Where To Get Free Stock Photos And Free Images For My Blog And Website

-3. Unnecessary use of exclamation points – Exclamation points tends to be overused trying to make a message to appear exciting.
+3. Unnecessary use of exclamation points – Exclamation points tend to be overused in trying to make a message appear exciting.

 You should refrain from doing this because exclamation points are conjuring up pictures of overhyped messages and cheesy gimmicks.